 Monday to Saturday, 9 am-5 pm

 The Market Hall was built in 1857 by a private company for the ‘shelter and safeguard of market people’.
-The Council bought the Hall in 1873 and it has undergone several refurbishments since then, the latest and by far the largest, was completed in October 2013 and involved a multi-million pound refurbishment.
+The Council bought the Hall in 1873 and it has undergone several refurbishments since then, the latest and by far the largest, was completed in October 2013 and involved a multi-million pound investment.

 Thursdays all year round